 - To help you with support requests you make.
 We’ll ask for express consent before accessing your account.

 - To the extent required by applicable law.
 As a US company with all data infrastructure located in the US, we only preserve or share customer data if compelled by a US government authority with a legally binding order or proper request under the Stored Communications Act, or in limited circumstances in the event of an emergency request.
-If a non-US authority approaches Basecamp for assistance, our default stance is to refuse unless the order has been approved by the US government, which compels us to comply through procedures outlined in an established mutual legal assistance treaty or agreement mechanism.
-If Basecamp is audited by a tax authority, we only share the bare minimum billing information needed to complete the audit.
+If a non-US authority approaches 37signals for assistance, our default stance is to refuse unless the order has been approved by the US government, which compels us to comply through procedures outlined in an established mutual legal assistance treaty or agreement mechanism.
+If 37signals is audited by a tax authority, we only share the bare minimum billing information needed to complete the audit.

 Copyright and Content Ownership